denis-onder/sentinel/README.md

 - `npm start - Starts the Node server.`

-- `npm run dev - Starts both the Node and React server at the same time.`
+- `npm run dev - Starts both the Node and Next.js server at the same time.`

+---

+### Database Setup:

+> Sentinel is running ArangoDB as it's database solution.
+You are required to install ArangoDB on your system

+> Fill in the environmental variables according to the information you are using for your database setup

 ---